kortizceballos/ld-exosim/README.md

 USAGE
 ------------
 The usage of the code is simple: just define the parameters you woud like to explore in the run_ld_exosim.py code and run it.
-The results will be saved in a folder named "results" for your simulation.
+The results will be saved in a folder named "results" for your simulation, where the biases for both fixed and free parameters will be stored.

 The code makes use of limb-darkening tables stored in the ld_tables folder.
 To generate your own, you can use our code in https://github.com/nespinoza/limb-darkening and put the result inside.